History

 Architecture

-The castle was built on a rocky promontory, with three sides ended with steep slopes falling from the south, west and partially north towards the Pełcznica river valley.
-In its south-eastern part there was an upper ward, erected on an oval plan, to which the only convenient access road led from the north-eastern neck, across the area of a slightly wider and longer outer bailey.
+The castle was built on a rocky promontory, ended on three sides by steep escarpments, reaching a maximum height of approximately 80 meters, descending from the south, west, and partially north toward the Pełcznica River valley.
+In its southwestern part was the upper ward, built on an oval or almond-shaped plan, with the only convenient access road leading from the northeastern neck, through the slightly wider and longer outer bailey.
+The entire complex occupied a vast area of approximately 80 x 300 meters, divided in the Middle Ages into three sections by two transverse ditches carved into the rock.

-In front of the main tower of the castle, on its eastern side, there was a small courtyard housing one or two buildings and a semicircular tower flanking the entrance gate from the south.
-Further, to the upper ward from the north-east adjoined a lower bailey with an elongated, oval outline.
+In front of the upper ward, on its northeastern side, beyond the inner ditch was a small courtyard of the middle ward, housing one or two buildings and a semicircular tower flanking the gate to the south.
+Further to the middle ward adjoined from the north-east a lower or outer bailey with an elongated, oval outline.
 Both parts were separated by a ditch carved in the rock.
 The outer bailey was surrounded by a wall with battlements, in the front part of which was built a high, cylindrical tower, protecting the gate and the neck preceding it.
 The neck was located at a slight slant and two semicircular towers were provided at the head, in front of which there was also a short foregate with a straight front wall.
 The buildings in the outer bailey were to be concentrated at the northern and southern curtains.
 There were stables, a brewery, a forge, a bathhouse and various sheds.

 Current state